Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Optically Enhanced Electrometry

-For our current sample, one finds a sensitivity, $\eta = 17 \pm 4~\si{\milli \volt/\centi \meter / \sqrt \hertz}$, assuming an illumination volume of $0.1~\si{\milli \meter}^3$ \cite{chen_high-sensitivity_2017}.
-This represents a $5 \times$ improvement over previous NV electrometry techniques (Fig.~\ref{fig:3}).
-The enhancement in sensitivity derives primarily from three factors: (i) a larger photon count rate due to resonant scattering, (ii) an improvement in contrast, and (iii) the ability to constructively combine the signal from peak-shifting and fluorescence variation, which provide comparable sensitivities individually.
+For our current sample, one finds a sensitivity, $\eta = 18 \pm 4~\si{\milli \volt/\centi \meter / \sqrt \hertz}$, assuming an illumination volume of $0.1~\si{\milli \meter}^3$ \cite{chen_high-sensitivity_2017}.
+This represents a $5 \times$ improvement over established NV electrometry techniques (Fig.~\ref{fig:3}).
+The enhancement in sensitivity derives primarily from three factors: (i) a larger photon count rate due to resonant scattering, (ii) an improvement in contrast, and (iii) the ability to constructively combine the signal from peak-shifting and fluorescence variation.

 The sensitivity of our protocol can be further improved by optimizing the NV density.
-Let us assume that the total charge density is twice the NV density (consistent with our sample).
+As in our numerical model, let us assume that the total charge density is twice the NV density.
 At low densities, $\eta_{\Pi}$ and $\eta_{\textrm{F}}$ are limited by the intrinsic broadening of resonant ODMR and the optical transition, respectively.
 By increasing density, both sensitivities improve according to the standard quantum limit, $\eta \propto 1/\sqrt{\rho_\textrm{NV}}$ --- the usual motivation for performing ensemble sensing (Fig.~\ref{fig:3}).
 However, at sufficiently high densities, the broadening due to internal electric fields becomes larger than the intrinsic broadening and the sensitivity degrades (Fig.~\ref{fig:3})~\cite{!_footnote_widthlim}; intuitively, this occurs because the NV ensemble is primarily sensing electric fields within the diamond lattice rather than the external signal.
-In particular, one finds that the sensitivity degrades upon increasing density as $\eta \sim \rho_\textrm{NV}^{5/6}$ (Fig.~\ref{fig:3})~\cite{supp}.
+In particular, we show in Appendix~\ref{app:electrometry} that the sensitivity degrades upon increasing density as $\eta \sim \rho_\textrm{NV}^{5/6}$ (Fig.~\ref{fig:3}).
 Conversely, the sensitivity improves rapidly upon decreasing density until one reaches the crossover density between the intrinsically-broadened and charge-broadened regimes.